Features of the paid version of ClipShifter

 The Double setting can also be used creatively.
 The result of processing an oversampled signal a second time through the algorithm will change the harmonic content of the distortion.
 This can be used in conjunction with the Clip Shape and Harmonics controls to alter the harmonic content of the distortion.

-The Multiband Frequency Control is a 3-way variable crossover control that can be used to tailor the sound of ClipShifter.
+The EQ controls feature a 3-way variable crossover control that can be used to tailor the sound of ClipShifter.
 The saturation/clipping processing can be selectively applied to any of the frequency bands.
-The controls include frequency selectors, gain controls, solo buttons, and a frequency selector control.
-The settings can be accessed by clicking the button next to the Input Gain control.
-Clicking the button a second time closes the control, although the current configurations are still applied to the audio.
+The controls include frequency selectors, process selector buttons, gain controls, solo buttons, and a gain select button.

 Mid Side Processing

-Located between the Initial and End Threshold knobs are the Mid Side Processing controls.
-The controls are similar to the Multiband Frequency controls.
+The Mid Side Controls are similar to the EQ controls.
 They enable ClipShifter to process either the Mid or Side component of the audio through the clipping algorithm.
-By default, ClipShifter processes the audio as Left and Right signals.
+By default, ClipShifter processes the audio as independent Left and Right signals.

-Gain: The Gain knob is used when the Select button is set to Mid or Side as an input gain control.
+Gain: The Gain knob is used when the Process button is engaged.
+The gain is applied prior to the clipping algorithm.
 This can be useful when the signal needs to be increased in order to get the desired clipping amount.
 The default setting is -6 dB.

 The Gain knob functions like a sidechain control in that any gain that is applied prior to the clipping algorithm is subtracted after the signal is processed.
 The result is that the gain can be increase to get the desired clipping amount without drastically altering the stereo width/balance at the output.
 In particular, processing the Side band may need substantial gain in order to produce clipping.